 Innovation focused on important topics like European Health Data Spaces, data governance, and citizen-centric data sharing.
 Transformation, in turn, concentrated on crucial issues such as the collaborative management of medicines and medication health records, the evolution of health data standardisation, and the governance of digital health.

 These two tracks, innovation and transformation, are intimately related to each other.
 They are vital to making ongoing progress on Europe’s health and care scene and ensuring the digitisation of both.
 They are crucial in achieving improved citizen and patient health, enhanced health and care systems and services, and a successful Europe that can thrive – societally, organisationally, and industrially – rather than simply survive.

-EHTEL’s Imagining 2029 Work Programme for 2022 aims to provide a “bird's eye view” on the evolutionary process and organisations of health and care systems.
+EHTEL’s Imagining 2029 Work Programme for 2022 provided a “bird's eye view” on the evolutionary process and organisations of health and care systems.
 In the words of EHTEL’s General Secretary, Marc Lange: “No roots without leaves; no leaves without roots.”
 Hence, “No innovation without transformation; no transformation without innovation.”